When to fly

 Also sometimes known as Thessalonica, the beautiful Thessaloniki is the second-largest city in Greece.
 Although it is only surpassed in size by Athens, Thessaloniki is pleasingly compact, making it easy to get around on foot.
 The capital of the Macedonia region, the city is arguably the cultural centre of Greece, having given the country some of its finest poets, artists and musicians.

-Take a flight to Thessaloniki and you will see that the cultural aspect of Thessaloniki is still very much in evidence today, with a host of museums telling the story of the area's rich history, from the Museum of Byzantine Culture to the Folk and Ethnographic Museum.
+Take a flight to Thessaloniki and you will see that the cultural aspect of the city is still very much in evidence today, with a host of museums telling the story of the area's rich history, from the Museum of Byzantine Culture to the Folk and Ethnographic Museum.
 Modern culture is represented by attractions such as the State Museum of Contemporary Art and the Thessaloniki Cinema Museum.
 It is this seamless blend of ancient history and cosmopolitan modernity which makes Greece's second city such a fascinating place to visit.

 As with many Greek destinations, Thessaloniki is resplendent with ancient monuments which stand as testament to the country's enduring history.
 Sitting on the picturesque waterfront, the White Tower is the most famous symbol of the city's rich past, its story one of turbulence, bloodshed and endless fascination.
 Although it remains proud of its past, the city has not been afraid to move forward and is today renowned as much for its vibrant and hip nightlife scene as it is for its historic legacy.